-You may want to jot down some notes to take to the consultation.
-During the meeting, however, try to focus on getting a feel for the counselor, as well as the content of the discussion with her.
+You may want to jot down some notes before your interviews.
+During the meeting, however, try to focus on getting a feel for the counselor, as well as the content of the discussion with them.
 Then, after the meeting, you can spend a few minutes writing down your impressions.

 During the Meeting

 Think of an initial consultation as a fact-finding mission as well as an opportunity to get a sense of the “chemistry.”
 You’re interviewing counselors as a way to find out what they have to offer and how you would work together in therapy.
 Letting a therapist know of your hopes, goals, and concerns, as well as any fears or mixed feelings, gives you an opportunity to get valuable feedback that will clarify your search.

 Here are some questions you may want to ask during the meeting.

 - I’m hoping to work on “x, y, and z” issues.
 How much experience do you have in these areas?
 How do you see yourself working with me on these issues?

 - What is your therapeutic approach or style?